 A service marker in English shall be used as the primary and explicit means of identification for the contents of all aboveground piping.
 Positive identification of the contents of a piping system shall be by a lettered legend giving the name of the contents in full or abbreviated form.
 Arrows shall be used to indicate the direction of flow.
 Additional details, for example, temperature or pressure, shall be added as necessary to highlight the degree of hazard.

 Shutdown, emergency, or car-sealed valves shall be labeled with P&ID and valve numbers and any descriptive labeling needed to permit easy identification.
 Firewater system sectionalizing block valves shall be identified by their firewater system identification number.

-The color of the service marker letters shall be black or white, whichever provides the greater contrast to the background color.
+The color of the service marker letters shall be black or white, whichever provides a greater contrast to the background color.

 Pipe markings shall be clearly visible.
 Where pipelines are located above or below the normal line of vision, the lettering shall be placed below or above the horizontal centreline of the pipe.

 Pipe Marking materials for stainless steel and nickel alloy piping shall not contain any harmful substances, for example, chlorides, fluorides, sulfur, and low melting point metals.